davewilton/generator-typescript-wab-widget/README.md

 * TypeScript Widgets.
 * Pure dojo widget inside the esri WAB BaseWidget.
-* Jasmine tests in TypeScript.
+* Intern tests in TypeScript.
 * A test page with the dojo widget for development outside of the WAB.